Doris Hill: Early years

 Born and raised in Roswell, New Mexico, Hill was the daughter of rancher William A. Hill.
 She was educated in Fort Worth, Texas.

 When she was a child, Hill began dancing in public.
-A Warner Brothers casting director saw her dancing at the Metropolitan Theater in Los Angeles, which led to her making a screen test.
+A Warner Bros. casting director saw her dancing at the Metropolitan Theater in Los Angeles, which led to her making a screen test.

 Career

 Hill moved to Hollywood in the mid-1920s to pursue an acting career.
-First working as a vaudeville dancer, she received her first film acting role in 1926 when she starred alongside George O'Hara in Is That Nice? (or in The Better 'Ole).
+First working as a vaudeville dancer, she received her first film acting role in 1926 when she starred alongside George O'Hara in The Better 'Ole.
 She starred in 17 films from 1926 to 1929, and unlike many silent film stars, she made a successful transition to talking films.

 In 1929, Hill was selected as one of 13 actresses to be WAMPAS Baby Stars.
-On contract with Paramount Pictures, she starred in four films in 1930, including Sons of the Saddle with popular western actor Ken Maynard.
+On contract with Paramount Pictures, she starred in four films in 1930, including Sons of the Saddle with Western actor Ken Maynard.
 Western film roles became her most common parts, with her often starring opposite Tom Tyler.
-In 1932, she starred in another six films, four of which were westerns.
-In 1933, she starred in four films, all westerns, and by 1934, her career had slowed to almost no roles.
+In 1932, she starred in another six films, four of which were Westerns.
+In 1933, she starred in four films, all Westerns, and by 1934, her career had slowed to almost no roles.

-Her last acting role was in the 1934 western Ridin' Gents opposite Jack Perrin and Ben Corbett.
+Her last acting role was in the 1934 Western Ridin' Gents opposite Jack Perrin and Ben Corbett.